 In January 2007, we submitted a planning application to Sunderland City Council to re-power the wind farm.
-This would mean removing the old turbines and replacing them with state-of-the-art machines, that would significantly increase the capacity of the scheme.
+This included removing the old turbines and replacing them with state-of-the-art machines, that would significantly increase the capacity of the scheme.
 In June 2007, we received consent to proceed.

 Construction commenced in early September 2009, with the civil contractor, J. Breheny Contractors Ltd, constructing the new access roads, turbine bases, crane hard standings and the on-site switch house.
 During this period the electrical contractor, Agrilek Ltd, installed the wind farms electrical infrastructure and completed the electrical fit-out works on the on-site switch house building.
 The main construction works were completed at the end of January 2010, at which time delivery of the turbines and installation works began.
 Mechanical completion and pre-commissioning of the four 2MW wind turbine generators was completed at the end of February and they were first connected to the grid in early March.

-All four turbines were generating at full capacity by the end of March 2010 and Great Eppleton is now an 8.2MW wind farm which will displace the emissions of around 10,000 tonnes of CO2 each year1 and produce enough energy to meet the needs of around 5,000 homes2.
+All four turbines were generating at full capacity by the end of March 2010 and Great Eppleton is now an 8.2MW wind farm.
+In 2015, the wind farm generated enough electricity to power

 Our ongoing commitment to the area